Home | About me | Contact | What's new | Privacy | Search

 Toll roads

-SH 130 tollUntil the early 2000s, Texas law prevented the state from building or operating toll highways.
+Toll 130 signUntil the early 2000s, Texas law prevented the state from building or operating toll highways.
 Instead, they could be built and operated by subsidiaries of TxDOT or independent agencies created specifically for that purpose.
 For instance, the Texas Turnpike Authority built and operated tollways in the Dallas area, including the Dallas-Ft.
 Worth Turnpike, which was the state's first toll road.
-North Texas tollways are now operated by North Texas Tollway Authority while the Harris County Toll Authority built and operates several tollways in the Houston area (see sidebar below).
+North Texas tollways are now operated by North Texas Tollway Authority, while the Harris County Toll Road Authority has built and operates several tollways in the Houston area (see sidebar below.)

-In the late '90s, a private toll road, the Camino Columbia, was built to connect the Columbia Solidarity Bridge northwest of Laredo to I‑35.
+In the late '90s, a private toll road, called the Camino Columbia, was built to connect the Columbia Solidarity Bridge northwest of Laredo to I‑35.
 Due to a lack of traffic caused by federal delays to implementing the trucking rules of the North American Free Trade Agreement (NAFTA), that road eventually was sold to the state and is now operated by TxDOT.

 The Sam Houston Tollway around Houston is also referred to as Beltway 8.
 However, only the frontage roads along most of the route are actually Beltway 8, which is a state highway.
 The tolled mainlanes are just the "Sam Houston Tollway", which is operated by the Harris County Toll Road Authority.

 While it is officially titled "Beltway 8" and signed as such, it is actually listed in the state's highway designation files as State Loop 8.
-The "Beltway" designation was assigned as it had been named the "Outer Belt" by Houston officials since its inception.
+The "Beltway" designation was assigned as it had been called the "Outer Belt" by Houston officials since its inception.

 Trans-Texas Corridor

-Trans-Texas Corridor logo (TM)In 2002, Texas Governor Rick Perry announced a concept for a massive new transportation system in Texas.
+Trans-Texas Corridor logoIn 2002, Texas Governor Rick Perry announced a concept for a massive new transportation system in Texas.
 The plan, called the "Trans-Texas Corridor" (TTC), was subsequently approved by the legislature and called for 4,000 miles of superhighway/rail/utility corridors crisscrossing the state.
-As envisioned, each corridor would have been 1,200 feet wide and included separate roadways for passenger vehicles and trucks, separate tracks for freight and passenger rail, and a right-of-way for utilities such as gas, oil, and water pipelines and electrical transmission and telecommunications lines.
+As envisioned, each corridor would be 1,200 feet wide and included separate roadways for passenger vehicles and trucks, separate tracks for freight and passenger rail, and right-of-way for utilities such as gas, oil, and water pipelines and electrical transmission and telecommunications lines.
 Specifically, here's how a typical corridor would have been divvied up:

 Trans-Texas Corridor typical cross-section

-(Letters correspond to descriptions above)
+Letters correspond to the descriptions above.

 The roadways would have had limited interchanges with exits only at intersections with other TTC routes, Interstates, US highways, and major state highways.
 It was planned that the passenger roadways would have speed limits of 80 mph.
-The corridors would have been developed and operated by private companies under a state franchise.
-These companies would charge tolls and fees for users.

 There were four priority corridors: